Jacobson-Lab/sup45-ts_readthrough/README.md

 # sup45-ts_readthrough
 Analysis pipeline, codes, and processed data for Mangkalaphiban et al.<br/>
-DOI: [pending]
+DOI: [pending]<br/>
 Preprint: https://doi.org/10.1101/2020.12.15.422930<br/>

-Raw sequencing data generated in this study are deposited deposited and available at Gene Expression Omnibus (GEO) under accession number GSE162780.<br/>
+Raw sequencing data generated in this study are deposited and available at Gene Expression Omnibus (GEO) under accession number GSE162780.<br/>
+Numerical data underlying the plots and the R codes used to generate them are in the folder _**Figures**_<br/>

 ## Analysis pipeline
 1. Sequence alignment